symengine/symengine/README.md

     cmake -DWITH_PYTHON=yes .
     make

-Use CSymPy from Python as follows:
+Use SymEngine from Python as follows:

     >>> from csympy import var
     >>> var("x y z")